Controlled Substances

 (iii) 3,4-methylenedioxy-N-ethylamphetamine (MDE)

-(3) Any felony violation of ORS 475.752 or 475.806 to 475.894 not contained in subsection (1) or (2) of this statute will be classified as crime category 4 of the sentencing guidelines grid if the violation involves delivery or manufacture of a controlled substance
+(5) Any felony violation of 475.752 (prohibited controlled substance acts generally) or 475.806 (unlawful manufacturing of hydrocodone) to 475.894 (unlawful possession of methamphetamine) not contained in paragraphs (1) to (4) of will be classified as crime category 4 of the sentencing guidelines grid if the violation involves delivery or manufacture of a controlled substance

-(4) In order to prove a commercial drug offense, the state shall plead in the accusatory instrument sufficient factors of a commercial drug offense under subsections (1) and (2) of this statute.
+(6) In order to prove a commercial drug offense, the state shall plead in the accusatory instrument sufficient factors of a commercial drug offense under paragraph (1).
 The state has the burden of proving each factor beyond a reasonable doubt

 ORS > Criminal Code > Controlled Substances > 475.880